bbdoc/PoracleWeb/README.md

 6. Go to your PoracleWeb site and head to Admin Tools / Server Settings for additional configuration steps and parameters.
 You need to be logged in as an admin (as defined by `admin_id` par ameter to be able to access this page.

+### Setting Up Telegram Authentication

+You can enable Telegram authentication from the Server Settings page.
+You'll need to indicate a Bot Name for it to work.

+This means you first need to [create a bot] (https://core.telegram.org/bots#3-how-do-i-create-a-bot) Once you have chosen/created a bot, send the /setdomain command to @Botfather to link your website's domain to the bot.

 ---

 ## Contributing